erlangtoolbox/ebt/README.md

     {libraries, ["./lib", "./out/production"]}.

-Library paths should be configured if there are dependancies to the libs downloaded or modules just built by other modules.
+Library paths should be configured if there are dependencies to the libs downloaded or modules just built by other modules.